grahamegrieve/ClinicArrivals/documentation/Templates.md

 ### ScreeningDontUnderstand

-This message is sent to the patient if they reply something other than "yes" or "no" to the previous question
+This message is sent to the patient if they reply something other than "yes" or "no" to the previous question.

 A typical example: